ibm-cloud-docs/openshift/openshift-ai-addon-install.md

 1. Install the OpenShift Serverless Operator from OperatorHub.
 1. Install the OpenShift Service Mesh Operator from OperatorHub.
-1. Set the serviceMesh management state to `Managed` in your Data Science Cluster Initialization CR.
+1. Set the service mesh management state to `Managed` in your Data Science Cluster Initialization CR.
     ```yaml
     serviceMesh:
         controlPlane: